Home > Departments > Craft & Technology

 In the Lower Secondary Food and Consumer Education (FCE) programme, students get an opportunity to have a hands-on experience of tasting, seeing and learning about healthy food choices.
-They will carry out a coursework where they have to plan a nutritious airline meal, cook and present it and culminating in a reflection on their learning processes.
-Students will also get to stretch their creativity and entrepreneurial skills in designing and advertising, applying knowledge learnt from reading food labels.
-They also carry out ICT collaboration to discuss and make recommendations when buying products.
-At the end of their FCE journey, they get to go through a three course meal fine dining experience where they get to take turns to play the role of host and guest.
+They will carry out a thematic coursework where they plan a nutritious meal, cook and present it, culminating in a reflection on their learning processes.
+They will carry out ICT collaboration to discuss and make recommendations when buying food products, and explore ways to prevent diet-related diseases.

-As they progress into Upper Secondary, students will be exposed to a wider range of methods used during preparation and cooking.
-They would also go in depth into meal planning and analysis as well as food commodities in preparation for the National Examinations in Secondary Four.
+As they progress to Upper Secondary, students will be exposed to a wider range of methods used during preparation and cooking of an array of dishes.

 *Food and Nutrition is only offered as a GCE N(A) Level subject; Food Science is offered as a GCE N(T) Level subject.

-• Informed and make wise food choices ethically
+• Informed and able to make wise and ethical food choices

 • Able to understand that consumers shape the world with their choices

-In Upper Secondary, students will be exposed to a wider variety of music genres.
-They will also go in depth into the musical elements and concepts, and acquire a greater range of skills in the use of music technology to equip them well for the National Examinations in Secondary Four.
+At Upper Secondary, students will be exposed to a wider variety of music genres.
+They will go in depth into the understanding of musical elements and concepts, developing a greater range of skills in the use of music technology.

 * Music is only offered as a GCE N(T) Level subject